The Medallion Jewish Assisted Living Residence in Houston, TX

 • pro The Medallion is a wonderful, caring community for Jewish seniors.

-• pro The facility is clean, cozy, and well-kept, with plenty of engaging activities.
+• pro The facility is clean, cozy, and well-kept with engaging activities.

-• pro Leadership is responsive, committed, and communicates well.
+• pro The leadership is responsive, committed, and communicates well.

-• pro The Medallion offers excellent kosher meals, on-site religious services, and a rich calendar of activities.
+• pro The Medallion offers authentic kosher meals, on-site religious services, plenty of activities, a library, and amenities including a pool.

 Cons

-• pro Some kitchen staff are horrible and need training on customer service.
+• pro Some of the kitchen staff are horrible and need training on customer service.

 Review